frncesc/mws-restaurant-stage-1/README.md

   - When on-line, calls the API server with the appropiate method and data.
   - When the device is off-line or the call to the API server was unsuccessfull, the requested action data is stored in a special IDB object called `pending_actions`, for later processing.
 - A new method `DBHelper.flushPendingActions` has been implemented to check if there are pending actions registered on the IDB and try to process them when the device is on-line.
 This method is called at the beggining of each page view, and when an [`online`](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/Online_and_offline_events) event is fired.
 In case of error when contacting the API server, the method is retried after a while (currently 20").
-- A "snack bar" is used to inform the users about the state of pending actions.
+- A "snackbar" is used to inform the users about the state of pending actions.

 __IMPORTANT:__ Keep in mind that __user login is not yet implemented__, so all actions are performed by a single, unverified user.
 This should be avoided in a real service!